Signed network models for dimensionality reduction of portfolio optimization: Empirical analysis

-\noin{\bf Conclusion.} We develop a framework for dimensionality reduction in portfolio optimization based on a complete signed network representation of a financial market constructed per trading-day basis.
+\noin{\bf Conclusion.} We develop a unified framework linking signed network representations with higher-order combinatorial structure and portfolio optimization.
+We propose a framework for dimensionality reduction in portfolio optimization based on a complete signed network representation of a financial market constructed per trading-day basis.
 Unlike conventional approaches, the framework does not explicitly rely on covariance or correlation matrices.
 Instead, the sign of an edge between a pair of assets is determined by whether their daily log returns move in the same direction relative to their respective mean return values over a given time window.
 By considering a weighted signed graph representation of the market, we demonstrate that negative edges naturally capture hedging relationships in the sense of Markowitz’s portfolio theory.
 Building on this insight, we introduce a hedge score for each asset over a specified time window, which is then used to formulate a dimensionality reduction strategy based on both hedge scores and mean returns.
 A primary motivation of dimensionality reduction is equally weighted portfolio formation, which a competitive alternative to Markowitz's portfolio formation.

 To further incorporate higher-order moments, we develop a combinatorial framework that links skewness and kurtosis to structural patterns in signed graphs.
 This leads to dimensionality reduction criteria based on identifying subsets of assets that induce complete subgraphs with a high density of balanced triangles and balanced $4$-cliques, denoted as $K_4^{B_2}$ (see Figure \ref{fig:bK4}), of a specific signed configuration.
 In this context, we show that finding $K_4^{B_2}$-dense subgraph of size $K$ is an NP-hard problem for complete signed networks.
 Finally, we evaluate the performance of the proposed dimensionality reduction framework through empirical analysis, comparing Markowitz mean-variance optimization and equally weighted portfolio construction within the reduced asset universe defined by hedge scores.
 The evaluation is conducted on a dataset of 199 assets from the S\&P 500 market, aligned with Google stock data, spanning the period from 2006 to 2021.